 Plan time to sit down.
 There are movies playing and the live music was one of our favorite parts.
 The girls loved the music.
 They danced nonstop through the whole set.
 Grab a cup of hot cocoa and some cinnamon spiced pecans and let them go to town!

 7. Overwhelmed by Christmas?

 There’s a winery for that.
-Wonderland Winery is on site offering local wines to drink and to buy for home.
+Wonderland Winery is on site, offering local wines to drink and to buy for home.
 That takes care of half of my Christmas list!
 There are two locations at Santa’s Wonderland.
 The first is the “full winery” experience that is located in the main entry gift shop.
 There is also a satellite wine tasting location over near the dining area.

 While Texas is still fairly warm this time of year, it gets colder at night and we do have cold snaps.
 We happened to visit during a rare cold snap and were in coats and gloves.
 Many families bring a fleece blanket for the hayride.

 Introduced in 2019, Frostbite’s Mountain, gives you one more reason to dress warm.
 This eight-lane snow tubing experience with it’s adjacent Snow Playground allows Texas kids the rare chance to play in the snow.
 Both are included in the price of admission.
 Be sure to bring your camera to capture those snow pictures.